Kathleen and I are en route today from Paris to Lisbon in time to host this week’s Live And Invest In Portugal Conference.

 Similar story for another developer whose third-party investor bailed on the project.
 Those units are on sale now at a discounted US$2,000 a square meter.

 The short-term rental market has come back strong in Panama and contacts in the industry report a growing number of people looking to move to Panama but not buy… meaning long-term rental demand, as well.
 You should expect net yields in the range of 5% to 8% in most areas.

 Neither Lagos nor any of the other towns along Portugal’s Algarve coast can compete with Panama City for access.
 On the flip side, Panama City doesn’t have the Old World charm of Lagos and the rest of the Algarve.

 A Portuguese passport is an EU passport, meaning that, once you’ve qualified for one, you could live and work in any EU nation.
-An EU passport is also a useful travel document, allowing for visa-free to more destinations than a Panamanian passport.
+An EU passport is one of the world’s most useful travel documents, allowing for visa-free to more destinations than a Panamanian passport.

 Portugal is not a no-tax or even a low-tax jurisdiction, but it does offer options for reducing your tax burden.
-Specifically, the country has introduced what they call the Non-Habitual Resident (NHR) Program.
+Specifically, the country has what they call the Non-Habitual Resident (NHR) Program.

 Under the NHR, as a new resident in Portugal, you receive a break on taxes on most if not all of your income for 10 years.
 I recommend seeking local tax advice to understand how this would play out given your circumstances before applying.
 As Portugal taxes residents on worldwide income, the NHR tax exemption can be an important advantage.

 To qualify for the NHR program, you must not have been resident in Portugal at any point during the previous five years.